jonnonz1/nz-statute-book/acts/public/2004/income-tax-act-2004.md

   (c) the amount of total debt and total assets, respectively, at the end of the income year.
 (6) Notwithstanding subsection (5), if members of the taxpayer's New Zealand group have different income tax balance dates, the election made by the taxpayer under subsection (5) applies as if the taxpayer's income year were the same as that of the New Zealand parent (as defined in subsection (10)).
 (7) The amount of total debt and the amount of total assets calculated must be in New Zealand currency and, subject to section FG 7, any necessary currency conversions must be made at the close of trading spot exchange rate on the date as at which the amount is being calculated.
-(8) Any temporary— must be excluded from the calculations if the reduction or increase has a purpose or effect of defeating the intent and application of this subpart.
+(8) Any temporary—must be excluded from the calculations if the reduction or increase has a purpose or effect of defeating the intent and application of this subpart.
   (a) reduction in the outstanding balance of a financial arrangement; or (b) increase in the value of an asset—
 (9) If the taxpayer is a company, the amount of total debt and the amount of total assets must be calculated, on a consolidated basis for elimination of intra-group balances used under generally accepted accounting practice for consolidation of a group of companies, for the group identified under subsections (10) to (13).
-(10) If the taxpayer is a company, the members of the group are determined in accordance with subsection (12) by— (the party identified under paragraphs (a) to (e) being referred to in subsections (12) to (14D) as the New Zealand parent).
+(10) If the taxpayer is a company, the members of the group are determined in accordance with subsection (12) by—(the party identified under paragraphs (a) to (e) being referred to in subsections (12) to (14D) as the New Zealand parent).
   (a) the taxpayer, if the taxpayer is—
     (i) not resident in New Zealand; or
     (ii) a company in which—